forwardemail/dkimpy/README.md

 })();
 ```

-The value of `result` is an Array of ARC signed headers (if any, that should be added to the top of the message headers, in order, before sending).
+The value of `result` is a String with the new message (with ARC signed headers added to the top).

 ## Contributors